p4-team/ctf/2018-04-21-starctf/primitive/README.md

 # primitive, crypto

-This was quite an intereseting challenge.
+This was quite an interesting challenge.
 We were given a Python code of a server running on their host.
 It generated and sent a random permutation of 256 bytes and treated it as substitution cipher.
 Our task was to supply a sequence of operations, that when applied to any byte `c`, would give `perm[c]`.
 The allowed operations
 were: